openresty/lua-nginx-module/README.markdown

     function say(a) ngx.say(a) end

-It is also possible to directly require the packages:
+It is also possible to directly require the packages in external Lua modules:

     local ngx = require "ngx"